GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 * a (non-public) service that exposes Jenkins to its slave containers
 * an Ingress resource that routes to the Jenkins service

-You have the tools to build a continuous delivery pipeline.
+You have the tools to build a continuous deployment pipeline.
 Now you need a sample app to deploy continuously.

 ## The sample app
 You'll use a very simple sample application - `gceme` - as the basis for your CD pipeline. `gceme` is written in Go and is located in the `sample-app` directory in this repo.
 When you run the `gceme` binary on a GCE instance, it displays the instance's metadata in a pretty card: